return to Natural Dog Health Remedies

 Causes of Cherry Eye in Dogs

-The preferred treatment of this eye condition is to surgically reposition the gland.
-Complete removal of the gland is not advisable because the gland of the third eyelid is responsible for producing around 35 percent of the watery part of tears.
+Complete removal of the gland is NOT advisable because the gland of the third eyelid is responsible for producing around 35 percent of the watery part of tears.
 Removing this gland will result in a condition called dry eye.

-Herbal Remedies for Cherry Eye in Dogs
+Can Cherry Eye in Dogs be Treated Without Surgery?

 Some useful herbs include: